In Open ERP, the concept of “invoice” includes the following documents:

 121.66 x 1.196 = 145.51

-In this case you can modify a value in the lines that the total is based on, or the total amount of taxes at the bottom left of the form: both are editable so that you can modify them to adjust the total.
+In this case you can modify a value in the lines that the total's based on, or the total amount of taxes at the bottom left of the form: both are editable so that you can modify them to adjust the total.

 Entering a customer credit note is almost identical to entering a customer invoice.
-You just start from the menu Accounting ‣ Customers ‣ Customer Refunds.
+You just start from the menu Financial Accounting ‣ Invoices ‣ Customer Refunds.

-Similarly, entering a supplier credit note is the same as that of the supplier invoice, and so you use the menu Accounting ‣ Suppliers ‣ Supplier Refunds.
+Similarly, entering a supplier credit note is the same as that of the supplier invoice and so you use the menu Financial Accounting ‣ Invoices ‣ Supplier Refunds.

-You can also manage the payment of invoices when you are entering bank statements and cash transactions.
+You probably shouldn't use this functionality if you have all of your accounting in Open ERP.
+It's much more convenient to manage the payment of invoices when you're entering bank statements and cash transactions.
 These allow better control of financial transactions and permit greater flexibility in areas such as:

 payment of several invoices by several payments,